Updated: May 12, 2026

-Any move brings with it a host of questions, DC's narrow streets and heavy traffic often cause problems when moving around the city by vehicle.
+Every move comes with plenty of questions.
+In Washington, DC, narrow streets, heavy traffic, and limited parking can make moving especially stressful — particularly for large moving trucks.
 Especially for moving trucks.
 If you want a stress-free move, then you will have to hire movers.
-As soon as the hard work is completed, and it is time to settle into a new home, a well-known question arises: "How much should I tip the movers?"
-Now we will tell you how to correctly calculate the amount, what to pay attention to and what are the unspoken rules.
+Once the heavy lifting is done, and it is time to settle into a new home, a well-known question arises: "How much should I tip the movers?"
+Here’s how to calculate a fair tip, what factors to consider, and the unwritten rules movers expect customers to know.

 In the DC area, movers are typically tipped based on an hourly rate or a percentage of the total move cost.
 A standard tip ranges from $10-$20 per mover per hour, depending on efficiency and care.
 Alternatively, tipping 10-20% of the total moving cost is also a common practice.

-According to internal data from Wellknown Moving Company and data from This Old House and moveBuddha, it can be said that the level of tips in Washington DC is generally lower than in New York, but higher than in Austin and Charlotte.
+According to 2025–2026 moving industry estimates from WellKnown Moving Company, This Old House, and moveBuddha, it can be said that the level of tips in Washington DC is generally lower than in New York, but higher than in Austin and Charlotte.
 At the same time, the specifics of the city, associated with the complexity of moving around the city, can justify higher tips.
-Below we offer you to familiarize yourself with the table, which will show the average tip size for movers, depending on the amount of time spent on the job.
+The table below shows average tipping ranges based on the length and complexity of the move.

 Long distance moves work differently than within the DC area.
 For interstate moves, a daily tipping structure is recommended.
 The average is $80-$120 per mover.
 Note if that loading and unloading are handled by separate teams (it's a common occurrence in multi-day moves), and it is customary to tip each team separately.